Resources and tips to help children cope with trauma and grief.

 - More Topics

-- Talking to Kids About Race and Violence in America
+- Talking to Kids About Racism and Violence

 - Helping Children Cope With Frightening News

 - A Look at Acute Stress Disorder and PTSD

 - Coping With A Parent’s Suicide

 - Talking to Kids About the Suicide of Someone Close to Them

 - What’s the Best Treatment for PTSD in Children?

 - Signs of Sexual Abuse in Children and Adolescents